26 Different Types of Moths in Arizona

 During mating season, males fly around searching for a female by smell with their antennae before laying down a pheromone trail behind them as they fly away from her.

-Females use this trail to follow him back to his territory, where they will lay their eggs if he is an acceptable mate for them.
+Females use this trail to follow him back to his territory, where they will lay their eggs if he is an acceptable mate.

-Bagworm moths sometimes become pests, eating large quantities of foliage on host trees or shrubs and causing some damage in the process.
+Bagworm moths sometimes become pests, eating large quantities of foliage on host trees or shrubs and causing some damage.

 This makes it easy to show appreciation for these unique insects on our list of the types of moths in Arizona that provide an interesting piece of nature’s puzzle!